-§ 26-1.1 Authority.
+Sec.
+23-1.1 Authority.

-Pursuant to the authority conferred by HRS Chapter 205A, the standards and procedures contained in this chapter are hereby established and shall apply to all lands within the shoreline setback area of the city.
+Pursuant to the authority conferred by HRS Chapter 205A, the standards and procedures contained in this chapter are hereby established and shall apply to all lands within the shoreline area of the city.

-§ 26-1.2 Purpose[-] and intent.
+Sec.
+23-1.2 Purpose and Intent.

-- (a) It is a primary policy of the city to [protect]: - (1) Reduce exposure to coastal hazards and increase the resilience of the community; - (2) Protect and preserve the natural shoreline, coastal zone environments, and associated ecosystems, especially sandy beaches[; to protect], coastal dunes, wetlands, and reefs; - (3) Protect and preserve public pedestrian access laterally along the shoreline and to the sea; [and to] - (4) Maintain, protect, and preserve open space and coastal scenic resources [along the shoreline.
-It is also a secondary policy of the city to reduce hazards to property from coastal floods.]; and - (5) Prohibit shoreline hardening unless necessary for coastal restoration or where it would result in a clear public benefit.
+- (a) It is a primary policy of the city to [protect]: - (1) Reduce exposure to coastal hazards and increase the resilience of the community; - (2) Protect and preserve the natural shoreline, coastal zone environments, and associated ecosystems, especially sandy beaches[; to protect], coastal dunes, wetlands, and reefs; - (3) Protect and preserve public pedestrian access laterally along the shoreline and to the sea; [and-to] - (4) Maintain, protect, and preserve open space and coastal scenic resources [along the shoreline.
+It is also a secondary policy of the city to reduce hazards to property from coastal floods.]; and